MELDProject/meld_graph/README.md

 ```
 python evaluate_single_model.py --model_path PATH_TO_EXPERIMENT --split test
 ```
 This will automatically detect using the fold name if an ensemble is present of if a single fold model should be evaluated.
+To additionally calculate saliency values, add the flag `--saliency`.

 To compare final performance of models, update the model paths in `compare_models.py` script and run
 ```